-Compared to China’s policy of sweeping reforms to its cosmetic regulatory framework, Korea adopts a more gradual approach through the implementation of smaller changes over an extended period of time via minor amendments to official acts, rules and standards.
-Generally the overarching cosmetic regulation in a country isn’t modified or supplemented frequently but in Korea this is not the case.
+Compared to China’s policy of sweeping reforms to its cosmetic regulatory framework, South Korea adopts a more gradual approach through the implementation of smaller changes over an extended period of time via minor amendments to official acts, rules and standards.
+Generally the overarching cosmetic regulation in a country isn’t modified or supplemented frequently but in South Korea this is not the case.
 Almost every year the MFDS revises or supplements some clauses of the Cosmetic Act.
-As such 2015 was not an eventful year in terms of regulatory updates in Korea.
-The most significant change was Korea’s progress in eliminating mandatory animal testing requirements.
+As such 2015 was not an eventful year in terms of regulatory updates in South Korea.
+The most significant change was South Korea’s progress in eliminating mandatory animal testing requirements.